camroybal/greywrite/content/thoughts/Death.md

 I was once a part of a group of three friends.
 We three were not the best-of-friends, but we were good friends.

 Of the three of us, I am all that remains.
 Some years ago, she died in tragedy.
-With her passing the ternion was broken.
+With her passing our little ternion was broken.
 He and I faded apart in the years shortly thereafter.
-This past year, I received word that he too had died, succumbing to some form of madness and leaving by his own hand.
+This past year, I received word that he too had died, succumbing to a form of madness and leaving Earth by his own hand.

-I was close with them individually each in different ways, and they were close to each other in different ways too.
+I was personally close with them individually, each in different ways; and they were close to each other in different ways too.
 The years I spent with them were my more formative years and because of this, they are part of me now and I will carry them forever.

 He was smarter than me; a master of machines.
 She was kinder than me; more spirit then woman.
 He was tougher than me; an outdoorsman and competitor.
 She was a deeper thinker than me; a seer of the magic present in the world.

 We had adventures together and they taught me things.
 Our three lives circled each other and I think of my memories of them with great fondness.

 There were other people in my life at the time that I would consider closer friends or some that were more distant friends, but this group of two other people fit perfectly, somewhere inside.
 I would venture to say that I loved them and I like to think that they loved me.